US late starter (50): can catch-up 401(k) + Roth IRA still work?

 This pack is built to answer three practical questions:

-1. What level of monthly catch-up saving creates a credible path to a roughly $4,100-$4,500/month retirement spending plan when Social Security covers part of it?
+1. What level of catch-up saving creates a credible path to retirement spending in the low-to-mid $4,000s a month when Social Security covers part of the bill?

-2. How much does the answer depend on returns when you only have ~17 years to compound before retirement?
+2. How much does the answer depend on returns when you only have about 17 years to compound before retirement?

 3. Is an income-based step-up plan a safer way to pursue near-maximum saving without breaking your cashflow?